Canas/lbp_gender_classifier/README.md

 Notes
 -----
 - The code is intended for use with the data available here (www.cec.uchile.cl/~crsilva/projects/gender_classifier/preprocessed.tar.gz).
-This data contains samples of the Yale Face Database B (10 subjects, 1 pose, 64 illumination conditions).
 - The LBP algorithm used is LBP(8,1,u2) and is described in the references.

 Instructions